davdroman/DRCellSlideGestureRecognizer/README.md

 	}];
 	```

-**Note:** if you're using more than one section in the table view it'll work absolutely fine.
-Just remember you'll need to use a `PDGestureTableViewHeaderView` instance as the header view for it.

 ## Wish List

 - ~~**Multiple actions in a single slide depending on the lenght the user slided (Mailbox feature).**~~